Install Funkwhale using Docker

 6. Bring the front container up again to pick up the changes.

-sudo docker compose up -d front
+docker compose up -d front

 That’s it!
 The container mounts your custom nginx files and uses its values to serve Funkwhale content.
 To revert to the default values, comment out the volumes by adding a # in front of them and bring the front container back up.